Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 ### Include files and directories

-In C/C++, the canonical spearation of function declarations and definitions is done via header and source files.
+In C/C++, the canonical separation of function declarations and definitions is done via header and source files.
 One translation unit is the code span that one invocation of the compiler sees.
 In between translation units, the compiler "forgets" everything.

 This is all done to: